Ocramius/ocramius.github.com/source/_posts/2017-01-25-on-aggregates-and-external-context-interactions.md

 <p>
-    In addition to that, we now require the command handler when writing tests that consume the above specification: without the command handler, our logic will fail to handle the unhappy paths correctly.
+    In addition to that, we now require the command handler when writing tests that consume the above specification: without the command handler, our logic will fail to handle the unhappy paths in our scenarios.
 </p>

 <p>